codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 </details>

-Advantage of individually allocated rows is that it works good for jagged arrays.
+The advantage of individually allocated rows is that it works well for jagged arrays.

 This approach, although it seems to be simple, is affected by issues mostly related to performance.
 It tends to be slow, because every dynamic allocation requires a lookup of memory to be performed.
 It can also cause excessive memory fragmentation.

-Additionally, it is sometimes unnecessarily used to return an array of data (usualy strings) which could be turned into constants.
+Additionally, it is sometimes unnecessarily used to return an array of data (usually strings) that could be turned into constants.

 ### Array of `const` data

-This approach is related to [returning a statically allocated const data](#statically-allocated-constant-data), but extended to arrays.
-Some kata require the user to return an array of strings, which coud be turned into constants.
-In such case, the array itself can be allocated dynamically, but its entries do not have to be.
+This approach is related to [returning a statically allocated const data](#statically-allocated-constant-data) but extended to arrays.
+Some kata require the user to return an array of strings, which could be turned into constants.
+In such a case, the array itself can be allocated dynamically, but its entries do not have to be.

 <details>
     <summary>Example</summary>